Test Export-Function Model Simulation Using Stateflow Chart

 Referencing an export-function model from a Model block allows the addition of function-calls events from a Stateflow chart and the logging of data signals for testing without changing the model itself.

-Add Outport blocks to the output_100ms and output_10ms ports for saving simulation data to MATLAB.
+Add and connect Outport blocks to the output_100ms and output_10ms ports for saving simulation data.

-Create a new Stateflow chart.
+Create a Stateflow chart.
 This step requires a Stateflow license.

 Add function-call events with output ports to the chart.
 From the menu, select Add > Event.
 In the Name box, enter

-Simulink.
-Repeat step to create a function-call event and output port
+Output to Simulink.
+Repeat this step to create a function-call event and output port for

 Open the chart by double-clicking the block.
 Add a State block and a Default transition arrow.